mingzehuang/latentcor/paper/paper.md

 ## Efficient inversion of the bridge function

-In 'latentcor', the inversion of the bridge function $F(\cdot)$ can be done in two ways.
+In `latentcor`, the inversion of the bridge function $F(\cdot)$ can be computed in two ways.
 The original approach (`method = "original"`) relies on numerical inversion for each pair of variables based on uni-root optimization [@yoon2020sparse].
 Since optimization is done separately for each pair, the original approach is computationally expensive when the number of variables is large.
-Figure \ref{fig:R_all}B displays the estimated latent correlations using the original approach versus the true values of underlying latent correlation for ternary/continuous case, the alignment of points around $y=x$ line confirms that the estimation is empirically unbiased.
-The second approach to invert $F(\cdot)$ is to use approximation via multi-linear interpolation on a pre-calculated fixed grid of points (`method = "approx"`).
+The second approach to invert $F(\cdot)$ is through fast multi-linear interpolation of a finite set of $F^{-1}$ values, pre-calculated on a carefully designed set of grid points (`method = "approx"`).
 This idea has been proposed in [@yoon2021fast] and is available for continuous/binary/truncated pairs in the current version of `mixedCCA`.
-However, that implementation lacks the ternary variable case and relies on an interpolation grid with a large memory footprint.
-`latentcor` includes the ternary case and provides an optimized interpolation grid by redefining the bridge functions on a rescaled version of Kendall's $\tau$.
+However, that implementation lacks the ternary variable case and relies on an interpolation grid with a large memory footprint. `latentcor` includes the ternary case and provides an optimized interpolation grid by redefining the bridge functions on a rescaled version of Kendall's $\tau$.
 Here, the scaling adapts to the smoothness of the underlying type of variables by simultaneously controlling the approximation error at the same or lower level.
 As a result, `latentcor` has significantly smaller memory footprint and smaller approximation error compared to `mixedCCA`.

 Memory footprints (in KB):